Sunday, 24 May 2026

 Officer (Captain Mordvichevfires and melees as Trained

-Fleet Sailors fire and melee as Raw, their Army NCO fires and melees as Trained
+Scratch Fleet Section 10 Sailors fire & melee as Raw, 1 Army NCO fires & melees as Trained

 Army Section 1 NCO (Sergeant Viktor Sokolov) 9 Privates fire and melee as Trained